ripter/ludumdare46/other/Background_Tiles.md

 # Sprite and Tile Performance

-First thing is first, I need to get a sample of base performance.
-In this test I do nothing but close the opening dialog.
+First thing first, I need to get a sample of base performance.
+In this test, I do nothing.
+I just let the profiler refresh the page and record a few seconds.

 ![Baseline](./base_5s_performance.png)

 This version creates over 15,749 sprites!
 There are only two texture sheets, but even with that advantage, that is a lot of sprites for PIXI to render and transform.
-In fact, if we dig into the call stack in the performance log, we see that applyTransform is called a lot.
+If we dig into the call stack in the performance log, we see that applyTransform is called a lot.
 And yet, with all this it's only taking 6ms each frame!

 ![Zoomed in baseline](./base_performance_zoomed.png)

 So why even bother?
 PIXI.JS has a great performance without us having to do anything.

-Despite the amazing performance, I still get visual bug like this:
+Despite the amazing performance, I still get a visual bug like this:
 ![Grid Bug](./visual_grid_bug.png)